swiftlang/swift-evolution/proposals/0450-swiftpm-package-traits.md

 ### Experimental APIs

-Some packages want to introduce new functionality without yet committing to a stable public API Currently, those modules and APIs are often underscored or specifically annotated.
+Some packages want to introduce new functionality without yet committing to a stable public API.
+Currently, those modules and APIs are often underscored or specifically annotated.
 While this approach works it comes with downsides such as hiding the APIs in code completion.